 How To Tell Moissanite From Diamond

-A diamond tester is used to detect whether or not a stone is a real diamond by measuring how heat moves through it, though because moissanite heat conductivity is close to that of a diamond, it’s not a surefire bet.
+A diamond tester is used to detect whether or not a stone is a real diamond by measuring how heat moves through it, but because moissanite heat conductivity is close to that of a diamond, it’s not a surefire bet.
 There are also diamond testers that measures electrical conductivity, but this will only tell you whether a stone is or is not a diamond, not necessarily what the stone is.
 Moissanite testers are specifically designed to identify moissanite by measuring how a stone conducts electricity.

 Diamond or moissanite?
 Only a trained eye can tell.

-Armed with the naked eye only, the best way to tell is to have a comparably sized diamond and to compare side by side.
+Armed only with the naked eye, the best way to see the difference is to have a comparably sized diamond and to compare side-by-side.
 You’ll notice that moissanite and diamonds have different brilliance.
 Diamonds distinct sparkle is a unique combination of how it reflects light, the colors that refract through it, and the scintillation.
 Moissanite has more colors and fire, making quick flashes of rainbow color when moving the stone around.
 This disco ball effect can be more pronounced in sunlight.

 So can moissanite pass for diamond?
 For the general public, your nosy but well meaning friends, and everyone you display your moissanite ring to between now and forever…they won’t know the difference.
 Most don’t even know moissanite exists and wouldn’t think to question it.
 It’s also generally frowned upon to probe about someone’s engagement ring, though it happens!
-So if you’re worried about it, or about feeling awkward as someone coos about how sparkly your “diamond” is, you may want to have a canned response in your back pocket.
+So if you’re worried about it, or anticipate feeling anxious as someone coos about how sparkly your “diamond” is, you may want to have a canned response in your back pocket.
 May I recommend, “Thanks!
 I love it too.”

 Ready to make your own moissanite ring?
 Here’s everything you need to know about creating an engagement ring with a lab-grown moissanite.
 Jewelry financing available.
+Book an appointment here.